Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 ### Props

-A doc block should appear above each prop in `propTypes` to describe them:
+A docblock should appear above each prop in `propTypes` to describe them:

 >Limited props shown for brevity.